GoalHero/GoalHero/README.md

 # GoalHero
 _GoalHero is a gaming and lifestyle mobile application._

 GoalHero inspires users to set goals for themselves to achieve.
 When a user signs up for an account, they are given a hero character.
 They can use their hero to fight against a monster.
 They start off weak against a monster, so they need to level up to increase their damage.
-A user can level up their hero by completeing goals they set for themselves such as finishing a project, or running every day for a week.
+A user can level up their hero by completing goals they set for themselves such as finishing a project, or running every day for a week.
 After a user uses their hero to defeat a monster, they will unlock a stronger hero.

 ## How to Use GoalHero
 After opening the application, either log in or sign up for a GoalHero account.
 Next, go to the GOALS page to start setting goals for yourself.
 You can set up to five goals for yourself at a time.
 You can then either choose to complete the goal, or remove it.
 Completing a goal will then level up your hero.
 Your hero starts at level 1.
 Each increase in level makes the hero stronger as they fight against a monster.